Azure-Samples/cognitive-services-speech-sdk/quickstart/python/text-to-speech/README.md

 See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstarts/text-to-speech?tabs=dotnet%2Clinux%2Cjre%2Cwindowsinstall&pivots=programming-language-python) on the SDK documentation page for step-by-step instructions.

 ## Run the Sample within VS Code
-- Install "Azure AI Speech Toolkit" extension in VS Code.
+- Install [Azure AI Speech Toolkit](https://marketplace.visualstudio.com/items?itemName=ms-azureaispeech.azure-ai-speech-toolkit) extension in VS Code.
 - Download this sample from sample gallery to local machine.
-- Trigger "Azure AI Speech Toolkit: Configure Azure Speech Resources" command from command palette to select speech resource.
+- Trigger `Azure AI Speech Toolkit: Configure Azure Speech Resources` command from command palette to select speech resource.
-- Trigger "Azure AI Speech Toolkit: Configure and Setup the Sample App" command from command palette to configure and setup the sample.
+- Trigger `Azure AI Speech Toolkit: Configure and Setup the Sample App` command from command palette to configure and setup the sample.
 This command only needs to be run once.
-- Trigger "Azure AI Speech Toolkit: Run the Sample App" command from command palette to run the sample.
+- Trigger `Azure AI Speech Toolkit: Run the Sample App` command from command palette to run the sample.

 ## Prerequisites